catch-design/php-js-dev-test/README.md

 2. Extract zip in to root_directory
 3. Create a MYSQL DB
 4. Update the .env file with your DB Host, Username, Password and Database name.
+5. Run command in terminal php artisan migrate
-5. Now point a domain to /ROOT_FOLDER/GIT_FOLDER/public
+6. Now point a domain to /ROOT_FOLDER/GIT_FOLDER/public
-6. Cheers!! all done.
+7. Cheers!! all done.
 Now hit you domain name in th browser.